iamNoah1/terraform-aks/readme.md

 # Terraform AKS

-This repo contains resources for deploying a Kubernetes Cluster on Azure using Terraform.
-The Cluster will also include a traefik ingress controller.
+This repo contains resources for deploying a Kubernetes cluster on Azure using Terraform.
+Additionally we create a network, a subnet and a public IP for the cluster.

 ## Prerequisites
 * Terraform CLI installed